daduckMSFT/WiFiProfileGenerator/README.md

 - You can simply use the GitHub pages link I have hosted! https://daduckmsft.github.io/WiFiProfileGenerator/
 - Alternatively, you can download everything from here (I don't have a release -yet-) - but you simply need... *index.html* and *android.html* and the *js* folder - all in the same path.
 It'll just work!
+- If you want to host the dependencies yourself, you can compile & utilize bootstrap & jQuery and package it in - but you'll need to reference it.
+They have steps on their site to do this.
-- If you want to use it yourself, without worrying about anything else, you can simply download the file, edit the lines at the start of the <body> that look like this:
+- If you simply want a page, without even the clipboard.js local dependency - you can edit the page to load it from the CDN.

+Edit the html files for both, and you'll see some lines in the ```html<body>``` that look like this:
 ```html
     <!-- Load clipboard.js from local repo -->
     <script src="./js/clipboard.min.js"></script>